KS2-FR/KS2.Drive/README.md

 Note :
-AOS is a kind of webDav protocol implemented in Alfresco ECM (http://docs.alfresco.com/5.0/concepts/aos-intro.html) Master branch is based on the alpha channel
+AOS is a kind of webDav protocol implemented in Alfresco ECM (http://docs.alfresco.com/5.0/concepts/aos-intro.html) Master branch is based on the beta channel
+Next version will implement a retry-on-error mechanism.

 <br/>
 <br/>
 <br/>